 - Schedule Out Of Office In Microsoft Teams

-Ways to Enable Teams End-to-End Encryption
+Ways to Turn on End-to-End Encryption for Microsoft Teams

 There are two ways to enable end-to-end encryption for Microsoft Teams:

-Teams E2EE Capabilities
+Microsoft Teams E2EE Capabilities

 After you enable E2EE for Microsoft Teams, during an E2EE call, Teams secures the following features: